latest indiana business property tax update:

 Recent legislative changes have significantly altered the approach to Indiana’s business personal property tax exemption for 2025.

-Here’s what your clients need to know now:
+Here’s what you need to know now:

 KEY LEGISLATIVE UPDATE: